INTRODUCTION

 When life is stormy, Lord, be with us.

-On the days when nothing goes right, when we feel tossed about like a boat in wintry seas;
+On the days when nothing goes right, when we feel tossed about like a boat in

 Whenever we need a steady hand to guide us to calm waters;